Intermesh/groupoffice7-docs/docs/02_Webclient/04_Hooks.md

-//example controller override to put a confirm dialog before the original edit function of a contact GO.hooks.overrideController("GO.Modules.Contacts.ContactController", ["ctrlLocals", "$mdDialog", "GO.Core.Translate", function(ctrlLocals, $mdDialog, Translate){
+//example controller override to put a confirm dialog before the original edit function of a contact GO.hooks.overrideController("GO.Modules.Contacts.ContactController", ["ctrlLocals", "$mdDialog", "GO.Core.Providers.Translate", function(ctrlLocals, $mdDialog, Translate){

 	//copy the original edit function so we can use it later after the confirmation var origEdit = ctrlLocals.$scope.edit;